CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 System.load(tempDllFile.getAbsolutePath());
 ```

-PS: The JNI methods were all defined under the class `ESKID` .
+> All the pseudocode above are in the class `ESKID` .
+{: .prompt-tip }

 ## Inside the DLL

-To learn more about the native methods in the DLL, we analyzed some other methods under the package `com/loader/epsilon` .
+In an attempt to learn more about the native methods in the DLL, we analysed some other methods under the package `com/loader/epsilon` .
 We were surprise that almost every invocation which has a real role was just disappeared.
 What's more, we could only find invocations to the native methods.
-So it's time to analyze deeper into the DLL itself.
+So it's time to analyse deeper into the DLL itself.

 ### Thunk function

-The JNI function `Java_ESKID_AwUlqtUfLk` was chosen for our initial analyze.
+We choose a random JNI function `Java_ESKID_AwUlqtUfLk` for our initial analyze.

 ![thunk_func](thunk_func.png)